Name: Ivan Matsitsky

 If convicted, he faces 6-10 years in prison for practicing his religious beliefs.

-- LATEST Feb 12, 2020: A small court in St. Petersburg agreed to try the case involving Ivan Matsitsky and four other Scientologists for “organization of an extremist society, incitement of hatred or enmity, violation of human dignity, and illegal business operations.”
+- On 12 February 2020, a small court in St. Petersburg agreed to try the case involving Ivan Matsitsky and four other Scientologists for “organization of an extremist society, incitement of hatred or enmity, violation of human dignity, and illegal business operations.”

 - In November 2019, Matsitsky was released from pre-trial detention.